 Kerplunk, hiss, rurr, bang.
 Do you just turn up the radio when your car makes a strange noise?
 Your car is trying to tell you something, and the best thing you can do is listen.
-The sounds coming from your car can indicate what might be wrong and if a trip to the mechanic is in your future.
+The sounds coming from your car can indicate what might be wrong and if your care needs repair in your future.

 First, try to identify where the sound is coming from (under the hood, the wheels, etc.).
 Then, listen for when the sound occurs (when you start the car, turn or stop) and whether or not it has a pattern.
 Finally, memorize the sound so you can accurately describe or duplicate it.
 If possible, safely try to record the sound.
 Being armed with this information can point a mechanic in the right direction when diagnosing the issue.